2020 Hiring Trends - By Top Quality Recruitment

 5. Mobile Hiring

-6. Prioritizing the Candidate Experience
+6. Prioritizing the Candidate's Experience

-High performing candidates will include their experience throughout the hiring process as a part of their decision to accept or reject the offer when presented.
+High-performing candidates will include their experience throughout the hiring process as a part of their decision to accept or reject the offer when presented.
 This is most pertinent when candidates receive multiple offers.
-The employer who treated them well throughout the process concerning their time is selected over employers who took hours of the candidate's time with numerous interviews, long-winded assessments, and, in many cases, travel requirements taking away time from their families and current responsibilities.
+The employer who treated them well throughout the process concerning their time is selected over employers who took hours of the candidate's time with numerous interviews, long-winded assessments, and, in many cases, travel requirements, taking away time from their families and current responsibilities.

 An effective candidate experience: